xavimondev/talkifyfun/README.md

-# iwannaknowyu 🚀
+# talkifyfun 🚀

-**iwannaknowyu.app** is a social media app to know people around the world.
+**talkifyfun** is a social media app to know people around the world.

 Besides, I've build this app to participate in hackaton organized by 👨‍💻 [midudev](https://twitch.tv/midudev)

-With iwannaknowyu you can:
+With talkifyfun you can:

 - Create multiple rooms
 - Share your room's code with other participants